Coding

 R is the language that the code is written in.

-RStudio is the IDE many people use to write R code in.
+RStudio is the software many people use to write R code in.

 At a minimum you need to install R (r-project.org)